What ovulation signs can I look out for if I'm trying to conceive?

-To provide you with the most relevant and helpful information and to understand which
+To provide you with the most relevant and helpful information, and understand which

-information is beneficial, we may combine your e-mail and website usage information with
+information is beneficial, we may combine your email and website usage information with

 other information we have about you.
-If you are a Mayo Clinic Patient,
+If you are a Mayo Clinic patient, this could

-this could include Protected Health Information (PHI).
+include protected health information.
 If we combine this information with your protected

-with your PHI, we will treat all of that information as protected health
+health information, we will treat all of that information as protected health

 information and will only use or disclose that information as set forth in our notice of

 privacy practices.
-You may opt-out of e-mail communications at any time by clicking on
+You may opt-out of email communications at any time by clicking on

-the Unsubscribe link in the e-mail.
+the unsubscribe link in the e-mail.

-Thank you for Subscribing
+Thank you for subscribing!

 See more Expert Answers

 - Welt CK.
-Evaluation of the menstrual cycle and timing of ovulation. http://www.uptodate.com/home.
-Accessed Sept.
-23, 2016.
+Evaluation of the menstrual cycle and timing of ovulation. https://www.uptodate.com/contents/search.
+Accessed Nov.
+3, 2021.

-- Jennings V. Fertility awareness-based methods of pregnancy prevention. http://www.uptodate.com/home.
-Accessed Sept.
-23, 2016.
+- Jennings V. Fertility awareness-based methods of pregnancy prevention. https://www.uptodate.com/contents/search.
+Accessed Nov.
+3, 2021.

-- Hornstein MD, et al. Optimizing natural fertility in couples planning pregnancy. http://www.uptodate.com/home.
-Accessed Sept.
-23, 2016.
+- Hornstein MD, et al. Optimizing natural fertility in couples planning pregnancy. https://www.uptodate.com/contents/search.
+Accessed Nov.
+3, 2021.